williballenthin/williballenthin.com/content/post/2020-05-20-sketch-modern-python-in-ghidra.md

 *But*, Ghidra only supports Jython - a Python 2.7 interpreter implemented in Java that has no planned support for Python 3.
 Unfortunately, there are [further restrictions](https://github.com/yaml/pyyaml/issues/369) around Jython, too.

-I would like to develop scripts in modern Python (e.g. 3.8) for Ghidra.
+What I'd really like is to develop scripts in modern Python (e.g. 3.8) for Ghidra.
+This way, we can use our existing Python-based logic and reporting engines on the Ghidra platform.
+It would be the best of both worlds.

 ## research goal: is it feasible to extend Ghidra with Python 3.8?